eclipse-xpanse/xpanse-iam/zitadel/terraform/README.md

  terraform plan -var-file=environments/testbed.tfvars -var-file=environments/environment.tfvars
  terraform apply -var-file=environments/testbed.tfvars -var-file=environments/environment.tfvars
 ```

+> Note: Due a open bug in Zitadel-Terraform-Provider, we are not able to change branding icons.
+This must be done manually for now.

 ## Get Consumer Details

 Get the 'client_id' and 'client_secert' of the applications created by the above scripts.
 This is needed for configuring the consuming applications.